 The Sacred Uses For White, Blue and Black Sage

-Not all sage plants are the same.
-They have different looks, scents, uses, and even safety profiles.
+Sage is one of the most powerful magical tools in your spiritual arsenal.
+From purifying the air and clearing negative energy to aiding meditation and empowering spiritual tools, there's nothing sage can't do.
+There are different types of sage that have different looks, scents, uses, and even safety profiles.
 White sage, Salvia apiana, is the type most often seen in dried bundles in stores.
 It has pale leaves and a very strong scent when burned.
 Blue sage, S. clevelandii, S. azurea, or S. pachyphylla, is less common.
 It is generally considered milder in fragrance than white sage.
 Black sage, sometimes called mugwort, can refer to S. mellifera, or either Artemisia nova or A. douglasiana.
 Black sage has green leaves that can darken during droughts, giving it a very different appearance from white or blue sage.

 Using White Sage

 White sage is regarded as a sacred plant by the Chumash people.
 Smudge sticks of this sage are burned as a way to cleanse and purify an area, though it is also possible to achieve this by anointing a white candle with sage oil and burning it, or sprinkling ground sage leaves in the corners or around the perimeter of a room.
 Many witches from European traditions save the ashes from burning sage (either white sage or common sage) to add to recipes for black salt, which is used for cleansing and protection.